 The Israelites had brought with them the first (as far as we know) monotheistic religion in world history, centred on the worship of the One God, Yahweh.
 This fact would have profound effects on later history.

-Meanwhile the Kingdom of Israel flourished for a brief period after 1000 BC under its kings, David and Solomon, before splitting into two halves.
+Meanwhile the Kingdom of Israel flourished for a brief period after 1000 BCE under its kings, David and Solomon, before splitting into two halves.
 The surrounding peoples who had come under Israelite control, the Moabites, Edomites, Philistines and Aramaeans, soon shook themselves free.

 The Camel tamed

 A final development to mention is the domestication of the camel at about this time.
 This allowed the desert fastnesses of the Arabian peninsula to be crossed by trade routes, and the way of life of the nomadic Bedouin tribes dates from this time.
-Probably connected to this development was the rise of an urban civilization in southern Arabia, beginning in 1000 BC.
+Probably connected to this development was the rise of an urban civilization in southern Arabia, beginning in 1000 BCE.

-The early 1st millennium BC saw the Middle East covered by a patchwork of small and medium-sized kingdoms.
+The early 1st millennium BCE saw the Middle East covered by a patchwork of small and medium-sized kingdoms.
 On the Syrian coast, the Phoenician cities had risen to prominence as maritime trading states, and over the next two or three centuries would spread the Middle Eastern techniques, above all the alphabet, to the peoples further west.
 To its south and east, small Aramaean and Israelite kingdoms squabbled with one another.
 The kingdom of Assyria still held out in northern Mesopotamia, shrunken and defensive; and in southern Mesopotamia, the Babylonians had experienced invasion and upheaval.

-From 800 BC, however, the days of independence for these small kingdoms were numbered, as they fell under the domination of the kingdom of Assyrian.
+From 800 BCE, however, the days of independence for these small kingdoms were numbered, as they fell under the domination of the kingdom of Assyrian.
 From the mid-8th century the Assyrian empire directly governed a huge swathe of the Middle East, from the Mediterranean coast to the Gulf coast, and it pioneered many of the techniques of imperialism used by later empires.
 Assyrian conquests were often accompanied by the destruction of whole societies, as large numbers of their people were resettled far from their homelands.
-The Middle East became a melting pot in which long-established peoples lost their historic identities – the most famous example was the fall of the kingdom of Israel, in 722 BC.
+The Middle East became a melting pot in which long-established peoples lost their historic identities – the most famous example was the fall of the kingdom of Israel, in 722 BCE.
 Aramaic became the lingua franca of the entire region.

 In Asia Minor, the wealthy kingdoms of Phrygia and Lydia were able to resist Assyrian encroachments, but suffered from the first great invasions into the Middle East by nomadic peoples from the steppe.
 The Cimmerians and Scythians came sweeping down and inflicted great destruction on the stable societies of northern Mesopotamia and Asia Minor.
 By the time they retreated, the great Assyrian empire was gone.